N8python/n8ao/README.md

 ```
 N8AOPostPass's API is identical to that of N8AOPass (so all docs below apply), except it is compatible with pmndrs/postprocessing.

-Small note: N8AOPostPass's `configuration.gammaCorrection` is set to `false` by default, as postprocessing handles gamma correction for you.
+Small note: N8AOPostPass's `configuration.gammaCorrection` is automatically set to the correct value based on its position in your postprocessing pipeline.
+If it is the last pass, it is set to true.
+Otherwise, it is set to false.
+This is to ensure that gamma correction is only applied once.
+However, sometimes this automatic detection fails, so if you are getting washed out colors, try setting `configuration.gammaCorrection` to false, and if you are getting dark colors, try setting it to true.

 # Usage (Detailed)